Skip to main content

 Prevalence by metric category

-% of companies disclosing at least one metric · ASX-listed companies, cross-sector
+% of companies disclosing at least one metric · cross-sector

 Disclosed